image of clocktower on Saint Leo University's campus

 Sievers is also the co-editor of such volumes as Good and Evil after Auschwitz: Ethical Implications for Today (2001), co-edited with Jack Bemporad and John T. Pawlikowski; The Catholic Church and the Jewish People: Recent Reflections from Rome (2007) co-edited with Philip A. Cunningham and Norbert J. Hofmann; Christ Jesus and the Jewish People Today: New Explorations of Theological Interrelationships (2011), co-edited with Philip A. Cunningham, Mary Boys, Hans Hermann Henrix, and Jesper Svartvik; and The Pharisees (2021), co-edited with Amy-Jill Levine, and published in both English and Italian.
 This last volume proceeded from the international conference, "Jesus and the Pharisees: An Interdisciplinary Reappraisal," that Sievers organized in Rome at the Pontifical Gregorian University in 2019.
 The volume on the Pharisees is also being published in German by Herder in a less academic, more user-friendly format.
 Sievers and Levine are now writing for Eerdmans to produce a shorter version of the volume designed for use principally for English-speaking Christian clergy and religious educators.

 Sievers will receive the Eternal Light Award this fall at a public event in Tampa Bay.
 A save-the-date announcement will be sent in the coming months.
-A list of previous recipients can be found here.
+A list of previous recipients can be found below.

 Advisory Boards